-A Target that is Hit may well be Wounded by the shot.
-That's often the general idea of Shooting at an enemy after all!
+A target that is hit may well be wounded by the shot.
+That's often the general idea of shooting at an enemy after all!

-Roll a D6 and compare the Strength value of your weapon with the Toughness characteristic of your Target.
-Consult the Wound Chart below to determine if your shot has managed to Wound the Target.
-A result of "N" on the Wound chart indicates it is impossible to Wound a Target of that Toughness with a weapon of that Strength.
+Roll a D6 and compare the Strength value of your weapon with the Toughness characteristic of your target.
+Consult the table below to determine if your shot has managed to wound the target.
+A result of "N" on the wound chart indicates it is impossible to wound a target of that Toughness with a weapon of that Strength.